Category: Breast Implant Removal

 - Look for signs confirming that the symptoms leading to your breast removal decision are disappearing.
 These could include no longer suffering from headaches, improved skin clarity and tone, diminishing nausea, and even fewer allergies.

-En Bloc breast implant removal may be your most logical choice.
+Breast implant removal may be your most logical choice.
 The results would be not only improved health but also aesthetically pleasing results.

-No matter what reason you decide to consider En Bloc implant removal, Dr. Florence Mussat, a Board-Certified Plastic and Reconstructive surgeon assisted by her team, can help.
+No matter what reason you decide to consider implant removal, Dr. Florence Mussat, a Board-Certified Plastic and Reconstructive surgeon assisted by her team, can help.
 Experienced in working with women of all body types and ages, she offers an extensive range of implant removal, reconstruction, and revision surgery options.

 Dr. Massat is an expert in providing superb final results through breast implant removal, breast augmentation, or liposuction.
 Regardless of your breast augmentation options, feel free to contact us to schedule a consultation at our Chicago, IL, office, or give us a call at (312) 751-9000.